-For each scaling group, you can control the time to add instances (scale-up) to it or delete instances (scale-down) from it.
-You can scale the scaling group manually by adding or removing instances, or allow AS to execute this process automatically by using scaling policy.
+For each scaling group, you can control the time to add instances (scale-out) to it or delete instances (scale-in).
+You can scale the scaling group manually by adding or removing instances, or can allow AS to execute this process automatically by using a scaling policy.

-When the scaling group is scaled down automatically, you need to know which instances should be terminated in the first place based on the remove policy.
+When the scaling group is scaled in automatically, it needs to know which instances should be terminated first, and the selection is based on the removal strategy.

-During scale-down, you can prevent specified instances from being terminated by AS using instance protection.
+During scale-in, you can prevent specified instances from being terminated by AS by using instance protection.

-The scaling group will determine which CVM should be removed based on the remove policy during scale-down.
-You can choose from the following two remove policies:
+AS will determine which CVM should be removed based on the removal policy during scale-in.
+You can choose from the following two removal policies:

-Note: No matter the latest or oldest servers to be deleted, AS will delete the automatically created CVMs in the first place, and then delete manually added CVMs.
+Note: No matter whether it is the newest or oldest servers to be deleted, AS will delete the automatically created CVMs first, and then delete manually added CVMs.

-Setting and Modifying Remove Policy in the Console
+Setting and modifying removal policy in the console

-- Select the remove policy you want when creating the scaling group.
+- Select the removal policy you want when creating the scaling group.

 - In the details page of scaling group, click Edit to modify the scaling policy.